woodcock3/lcc11-emails/src/emails/give-notice-reminder.md

 ## Cancellations and changes
 Leeds Register Office reserves the right to cancel your ceremony if you fail to give notice and/or do not pay the ceremony fee at least 3 months before the date of the {Booking_TypeOfBooking}.
-If this ceremony booking is not happening, please email {Booking_District_EmailAddress} as soon as possible to change or cancel it.
+If this ceremony booking is not happening, please email <a href="mailto:{Booking_District_EmailAddress}">{Booking_District_EmailAddress}</a> as soon as possible to change or cancel it.

 ## Your privacy and terms and conditions